-MassWildlife offers a variety of print publications for those interested in learning more about wildlife, insects, plants, as well as rare or threatened species and habitats.
-NOTE: Some items are available at a discount if purchased in bulk or if you are an educator.
-Some items are free if picked up at a MassWildlife office , but have a postage fee if mailed.
+MassWildlife offers a variety of printed publications for those interested in learning more about wildlife, insects, plants, as well as rare or threatened species and habitats.
+Some are available at a discount if you are an educator, or if you buy in bulk.
+Some items are free when you visit a MassWildlife office or can be mailed for a postage fee.

 Massachusetts Wildlife magazine is a quarterly publication packed with award-winning articles and photos on the environment, conservation, fishing, hunting, natural history and just about everything relating to the outdoors in Massachusetts.

-The Natural Heritage & Endangered Species Program and The Nature Conservancy have recently completed BioMap2, an enhanced biodiversity conservation plan that updates and will replace the original BioMap (2001) and Living Waters (2003) plans.
-BioMap2 is designed to guide strategic biodiversity conservation in Massachusetts by focusing land protection and stewardship on the areas that are most critical for ensuring the long-term persistence of rare and other native species and their habitats, exemplary natural communities and a diversity of ecosystems.
-The 60 page summary report and a poster are now available from the Natural Heritage & Endangered Species Program.
+MassWildlife's Natural Heritage and Endangered Species Program and The Nature Conservancy developed BioMap2, an enhanced biodiversity conservation plan that updated the original BioMap (2001) and Living Waters (2003) plans.
+BioMap2 guides strategic biodiversity conservation in Massachusetts by focusing land protection and stewardship on the areas that are most critical for ensuring the long-term persistence of rare and other native species and their habitats, exemplary natural communities and a diversity of ecosystems.

 A perfect gift for the curious youngster or the beginning adult naturalist with an interest in backyard wildlife and beyond.
 The 4x6 inch pocket guide contains sections on mammals, birds, amphibians, and reptiles.
 "Critters" provides information about physical features, range, habitat, food, tracks, and much more.
 The 127 pages are filled with full color images, a ruler for measuring tracks, and a space for notes.